-If you’re traveling this Thanksgiving weekend, I sure hope you have TSA Pre✓®.
+If you have travels coming up, I sure hope you have TSA Pre✓®.
 If you don’t, why not?
 It’s one of the easiest ways to help make travel less stressful.
 I’ve written about the ways you can enroll in the program in this post.
 I just ask one favor, when you apply, PLEASE DON’T USE POINTS TO PAY FOR THE APPLICATION FEE.

 I say this because I recently received this email from IHG

 First of all, the people using the TSA Pre✓® line don’t all dress like this.
 They usually don’t even know how to go through the checkpoint properly (but they would know if they read our article on that subject).
 More importantly, using points for the application fee is a HORRIBLE value.

 TSA Pre✓® enrollment fee is $85.
 If you spend 30,000 IHG points, you are getting a value of 0.283 cents per point.
 Even for IHG points, which aren’t worth that much, it’s about half of the value they sell points for during a promotion (I purchased points for 0.575 cents each earlier this year).
 Instead of using points for your enrollment fee, you could use those same 30,000 points for a free night in a category 5 IHG hotel, which could be worth over $200.

 I did a little more searching and found there are other miles and point programs that will also let you pay for your TSA Pre✓® enrollment fee with your points.
 In all instances, this redemption is a terrible value:

 - IHG – 30,000 IHG Rewards Club Points